atilio-ts/dev-courses/Java/courseNotes.md

 ### Override method

-Overriding a method is creating a method with the same name as the parent's one inside of the child class, these replaces the method for the child class.
+Overriding a method is creating a method with the same name as the parent's one inside of the child class with the @Override tag, these replaces the method for the child class.
+You can also call the parent method using super.

+    @Override
+    public void printArguments(){
+        super.printArguments();
+        System.out.printf("Arguments");
+    }

+### Type casting

+You can cast variables to a class or indicate to the compiler that a variable is going to be from a class.

+    Movie jaws = (Movie) Movie.getMovie("jaws");

+### Abstraction

+Abstract classes and methods serve as a blueprint/template for new classes and methods.
+Its purpose is to describe behavior, yo cant instantiate an abstract class.
+Functions defined in an abstract class just end with a semicolon and do not have a body, they indicate that the concrete class should create a definition for them

+    abstract class Animal{
+        public abstract void eat();
+    }

+    class Dog extends Animal{
+        //this class should implement an eat method
+    }

+## Packages

+A package is a namespace that organizes a set of related items.
+The package strucutre is hierarchical, yo group types like a tree.

+    packages -> classes -> variables and methods

+You can import packes with the import keyword at the start of your file

+    import java.util.*

+The * is acting like a wildcard and tells java to import all of the class from the java.util namespace.

+To declara a package you crete the olfer structure for it and the declare all the needed classes and function into the proper files

+    package dev.lpa

+    public class Main{

+    }